-Burr's Ferry Bridge SH 63 over Sabine River - photo by Texas Department of Transportation greatly affected first responders' abilities to assist residents and, in some instances, even required the rescue of first responders themselves.
+Burr's Ferry Bridge SH 63 over Sabine River - photo by Texas Department of Transportation

+On April 17, 2016 (DR-4269) Texas was hit with a sixth catastrophic rain event over a 12-month period, initiating a rare flash flood "emergency warning" by the National Weather Service's Houston/Galveston Weather Forecast Office.
+The rare warning criteria was on target, given the consequences to a highly vulnerable population.
+The severe flooding greatly affected first responders' abilities to assist residents and, in some instances, even required the rescue of first responders themselves.
 Parts of Southeast Texas received 10 inches or more of rain during a 24-hour period, with the heaviest rainfall occurring north and west of Houston.3 The devastating floods covered the seven counties.
 The president approved the governor's Major Disaster Declaration on April 25, 2016, with Amendment 1 issued on May 2, 2016, and Amendment 2 on May 9, 2016.